metric-space/clojure-flambo-examples/README.md

 Apache Spark examples worked out in Clojure using the [Flamo](https://github.com/yieldbot/flambo) DSL

 ## Work done so far
-- The monte carlo approximation for pi is the only thing worked out so far
+- The monte carlo approximation for pi
 - K-means (final test pending)
-- PageRank (next in queue to be worked on)
+- PageRank (in progress)

 Stay tuned for more